 That question is most likely not “you” alone, or at least we have very little knowledge of all the aspects of the “you” and “me” and the infinite choices made for us before making that choice.
 It might look as if you have a choice but when you consider it for a few seconds you often don’t have more than a set of choices and therefore not always a chance, specially if you are stuck in poverty or a “casta” (the root word for Caste system).

 At Olive we call it Feel for Real.
 Old healing traditions often call it the sixth sense, an intelligence beyond the senses and the thinking – a feeling.
+Ayurveda has more than those six senses.
 Practicing it one ultimately stands safe in oneself and being aware of it as a belief rather than a “truth” attempt, not an ultimate choice.
 We appreciate and clearly see that recommendations we are offered are someone else’s beliefs that maybe have arisen with good intentions at first, like vaccines.
-But with COVID I sense that the Good was colonized and following BigPharma and their methods and science for some 25 years, I’m not surprised.
+But with COVID I sense that the Good was colonized and as we have followed BigPharma and their methods for some 25 years, I’m not surprised to see their campaign now – it’s business as usual.
 Now my choice is relative their given options, but it’s definitely not my choice.
-Even if it might seem that I have a choice I never had a chance.
+Even if it might seem that I have a choice of a vaccine I probably will won’t have a chance to say no in the long run.

-Fear, division and separation is often the taught way of making choices, and it’s by this “paranoia” or division and competition we went wrong from the very beginning, thereby separating us humans from Nature, our microbes, animals, plants and other humans (against all common sense and evolution).
-This is traceable back to the Sumerian Sagas or the separation of Purusha-Prakrit in the vedic texts which lead to dualism, a hot topic in hinduism still today which we elaborate more on in Part 3, coming soon.
+Fear is the human taught way of making choices, and it’s by this “paranoia” or division and competition I believe we went wrong from the very beginning, thereby separating us humans from feeling Nature, our microbes, animals, plants and other humans (against all common natural sense and evolution).
+This is traceable back to when we became killers, hunters and later war nations as per the Sumerian Sagas or the separation of Purusha-Prakrit in the vedic texts.
+This led to dualism, nature versus humans and it’s still defined as such in Oxford dictionary, a hot topic in hinduism still today which we elaborate our view on in Part 3.

-In order to figure out what is good and not good concerning your health (life), we invite you to study your options and then “feel them” and that’s when your healthy biochemistry will show you the way.
-Do it when you are peaceful, because hyperactivity is the antagonist to feeling ones intuition.
-It doesn’t need to be silent, or a special place, just stop and feel, find your peace.
-You’ll be fine as long as you don’t invoke words (analysis) so start your practice and you’ll get better and more intuitive with it.
-Know it’s a bodily belief, and that you will most likely revise it as you change all the time.
-What we want is to avoid the learnt and programmed feelings and thoughts, often being self-oppression or self-induction.
+In order to figure out what is good and not good concerning your health (life), we invite you to study your options and then “feel them” and that’s when your healthy biochemistry will show you the way but an unhealthy body probably won’t.
+Try it when you are peaceful, because stress and hyperactivity is the antagonist to feeling ones body.
+It doesn’t need to be silent, or a special place, just stop and feel, find your feeling inside and observe it.
+What does it say?
+You’ll be fine as long as you don’t invoke words (analysis) while letting it arise, so start your practice and you’ll get better and more intuitive with it.
+One thing though – don’t categorize or judge it, just observe!
+It’s a bodily belief, not You, and that you will most likely revise it as you change all the time.
+What persists is worth taking notice of and we want to avoid the learnt and programmed feelings and thoughts, often being self-oppression or self-induction.
 Both can equally be disease-care, not health care.
-Health is never a moral question it’s a intuitive question, and it’s about being the connected YOU as opposed to the isolated or “programmed” you.
-So stay Healthy and you’ll be fine.
+Health is never a moral question it’s a intuitive question, and it’s about being the connected YOU when feeling your body (hence healthy), as opposed to the isolated, paranoid, fearful or “programmed” you.
+So stay Healthy and you’ll be safe to do your Go(o)d.

 In Part 1 of this series on Go(o)d we give you the O-metod of feeling your good.